sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 This upgrade adds a new `worker` service that runs a number of background jobs that were previously run in the `frontend` service.
 See [notes on deploying workers](../workers.md#deploying-workers) for additional details.
 Good initial values for CPU and memory resources allocated to this new service should match the `frontend` service.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.28).*

 ## 3.27 -> 3.28

 - The memory requirements for `redis-cache` and `redis-store` have been increased by 1GB.
 See https://github.com/sourcegraph/deploy-sourcegraph-docker/pull/373 for more context.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.27).*

 ## 3.26 -> 3.27